SVG documentation and examples

 Importing data from Google Sheets

 If you have a Google Sheets spreadsheet that you wish to import data from then this connector will make that easy for you.
 This is the documentation page for it.
+Although this page is in the canvas section - it still applies to the SVG version.

 A description of the CSV reader

 Like the Google Sheets import utility the CSV connector will make it easy to fetch, read and use data from a CSV file that's stored on your server (using AJAX).
 This file doesn't have to be an actual text file it could equally be a script that simply outputs the data in CSV format (for example a PHP script).
+Although this page is in the canvas section - it still applies to the SVG version.

 A description of the SVG AJAX functions